 - The liquidator then conducts an investigation into the company’s affairs

 - Once the final meeting has taken place, the liquidator will submit the required paperwork to Companies House.
 The firm will be officially classed as liquidated three months after the paperwork has been sent.

 Members’ Voluntary Liquidation

-When it comes to initiating a members’ voluntary liquidation, the process begins when a company director sends a statutory declaration of solvency to the Registrar of Companies.
-This states that the business has carried out a thorough investigation of its finances and is confident in its ability to repay all existing and contingent debts (plus interest) within the next 12 months.
+The MVL process begins when the company directors send a statutory declaration of solvency to the Registrar of Companies.
+This document states that the business has undertaken an investigation of its finances and is confident in its ability to repay all existing and contingent debts (plus interest) within the coming 12 months.

-Usually the company’s shareholders should receive around 75% of the liquidated funds within about three months of entering into the MVL process.
-The remaining balance is usually released after a further two months, once HMRC has cleared the case.
-The exact time it takes for the proceeds of the liquidation to be released also depends on the speed of which the bank sends funds over to the liquidator.
+Usually, the company’s shareholders will receive around 75% of the liquidated funds within about three months of entering into the MVL process.
+The remaining balance is typically released after a further two months, once HMRC has cleared the case.
+The exact time it takes for the proceeds of the liquidation to be released also depends on the speed with which the bank sends funds over to the liquidator.

 The end of the MVL procedure is formalised by the holding of the final meeting with the liquidator.
 The liquidator will then send the minutes of the meeting over to the London Gazette, after which the company will be struck off the Register once three months have passed.

 If you are looking to liquidate your company, it is important to work with a firm you know you can trust.
-Our dedicated team of expert advisors have decades of experience in helping firms from all areas of industry and all shapes and sizes to close down their operations in the most efficient way possible.
+Our dedicated team of expert advisors have decades of experience in helping firms from all areas of industry and all shapes and sizes to close down their business in the most efficient way possible.